GabrielDSousa/Alura-PHP_Doctrine/README.md

 Do this trainning in database and:

--See the advantages of using an ORM
+- See the advantages of using an ORM
--Map classes and relationships to the database
+- Map classes and relationships to the database
--Update the bank's schema through Migrations
+- Update the bank's schema through Migrations
--Organize your code in the repository
+- Organize your code in the repository
--Write queries independent of the bank with DQL
+- Write queries independent of the bank with DQL

 ## Installation